 - HDMI headless display adapter (optional)

 External graphics cards work with all Thunderbolt-equipped Macs.
-A 2011 MacBook Pro with the first generation Thunderbolt and the latest 2016 MacBook Pro with Thunderbolt 3 can both harvest the power of an external graphics card.
+A 2011 MacBook Pro with the first generation Thunderbolt and the latest 2017 MacBook Pro with Thunderbolt 3 can both harvest the power of an external GPU.
+In our experience, a Mac with only integrated graphics is easier to set up with an external GPU.
+Mac models with an asterisk (*) denote they have discrete graphics as a standard feature.
 The table below details all Mac computers with Thunderbolt connectivity.

 |Thunderbolt 3 (USB-C)||32 Gbps|

 |iMac Pro (Retina 5K, 27-inch, Late 2017) *

 iMac (Retina 4K, 21-inch, Mid 2017) *